 Looking Back & Heading Back In

-As a new normal had been established for many business operations, communications leaders had the chance to look back and consider what they’ve learned, and what positives had come out of the crisis.
+As a new normal was established for many business operations, communications leaders had the chance to look back and consider what they have learned, and what positives had come out of the crisis.
 In addition, many had begun plans to bring employees back into the office.

 Kimberly-Clark Goes Deeper and Finds Something Better

 Chris Wyse, VP of Corporate Communications, recounts, “Suddenly a global pandemic hits and you’re like, ‘Cut half of everything that we had in the lineup and make as much as we possibly can of just these things!’”
 As a leader in paper-based consumer products, Kimberly-Clark was under tremendous pressure to meet high demands.
 What they did in their mills to ensure they could meet those demands — something Wyse described as “radically streamline and simplify work processes” — they also did with their communications process.
 “Our editorial planning process before was somewhat siloed,” Wyse said.
 “Now our content creation team is on the phone three times a week, working at an incredible pace and collaborating like never before.”
 That is something Wyse later refers to as true “esprit de corps!”

 As an added benefit, the choice to involve decision-makers deeper into the organization at the onset of communications has emboldened the company’s culture, reinforcing empowerment and enabling a more agile workforce.